gagolews/stringi/.devel/sphinx/rapi/about_locale.md

 One of many examples of locale-dependent services is the Collator, which performs a locale-aware string comparison.
 It is used for string comparing, ordering, sorting, and searching.
 See [`stri_opts_collator`](stri_opts_collator.md) for the description on how to tune its settings, and its `locale` argument in particular.

-When choosing a resource bundle that is not available in the requested locale nor in its more general variants (e.g., \'es_ES\' vs \'es\'), a warning is emitted.
+When choosing a resource bundle that is not available in the explicitly requested locale (but not when using the default locale) nor in its more general variants (e.g., \'es_ES\' vs \'es\'), a warning is emitted.

 Other locale-sensitive functions include, e.g., [`stri_trans_tolower`](stri_trans_casemap.md) (that does character case mapping).